Configuration

 Subscriber buffer size

-- Your entity kinds have very high update rates (thousands per second).
+- Your entity kinds have very high live update rates (thousands per second).

 - Your notification processing loop performs slow operations (database writes, HTTP calls).